On this page

 in its output.

-The default layout uses a pattern based layout with columnar data.
-Use the %X
+Most appenders use a pattern based layout by default, with columnar data.
+You need to configure the TraceId

 and SpanId